MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-faq-update.md

 ## Why don't I see the updated version of my app in my sandbox tenant?

 Your tenant is on an older version of Business Central and has not yet been upgraded to the latest version of Business Central.
-The latest updated version of your app is only compatible with the latest Business Central later versions.
+The latest updated version of your app is only compatible with the latest Business Central version and later.
 If you upgrade your tenant to the latest version, you can then update your app.

 ## See also